 Also see . . .
 The Daniel Webster Estate & Heritage Center.
 The Daniel Webster Preservation Trust has the responsibility of operating and maintaining the Historic Daniel Webster Estate and Heritage Center in the seaside town of Marshfield, Massachusetts.
 Purchased by the Town of Marshfield in 1995, a 10-year restoration brought the estate back to it’s original glory and a new chapter began for this fascinating place of History.
 (Submitted on September 11, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.)

 Categories. • Colonial Era • Fraternal or Sororal Organizations • Patriots & Patriotism •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on February 13, 2019.
 This page originally submitted on September 11, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
-This page has been viewed 397 times since then and 15 times this year.
+This page has been viewed 418 times since then and 19 times this year.
 Photos: 1. submitted on September 11, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
-2. submitted on September 12, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts. • Bill Pfingsten was the editor who published this page.
+2. submitted on September 12, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
+3. submitted on February 7, 2019, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.